-A Group Consumption Permit for Alcohol is available for $25.00 upon request in conjunction with a paid rental for this shelter.
+A Group Consumption Permit for Alcohol is available in conjunction with a paid rental and security deposit.

-BUNKHOUSE - On site there is also a bunkhouse available for rent to groups and organizations year round.
+BUNKHOUSE - On site there is also a bunkhouse available for rent to groups and organizations April through September.
 The space has room for up to 140 people.
-The facility has a kitchen and restrooms on site.
-A Group Consumption Permit for Alcohol is available with a security deposit.
+The facility has a prep kitchen and restrooms on site.
+A Group Consumption Permit of Alcohol is available with a security deposit.